 Some of the Earth's grandest mountains are composite volcanoes—sometimes called stratovolcanoes.
 They are usually tall with steep even sides and are made out of repeating layers of lava flows, volcanic ash, cinders, blocks, and volcanic bombs.
 Some composite volcanoes rise over 8,000 feet above their surroundings, but they reach much higher elevations when compared to the level of the sea (called above sea level).
 Ojos del Salado in Chile is the tallest composite volcano on Earth with a summit elevation (height above sea level) of 22,615 feet; the tallest in the U.S. is Mount Rainier in Washington State with a summit elevation of 14,410 feet.
 Some of the most famous and beautiful mountains in the world are composite volcanoes, including Mount Fuji in Japan, Mount Cotopaxi in Ecuador, Mount Shasta in California, Mount Hood in Oregon, and Mount St. Helens in Washington.

-Lava domes are technically lava flows, but they contain lava that is too thick to flow away from the vent.
+A volcano can host many lava domes over a long period of time, so these are technically not a "volcano type" but rather an eruption phenomenon.
+Lava domes are technically lava flows made up of lava that is too thick to flow away from the vent.
 Lava squeezes out of the vent and accumulates as a giant pile over and around the vent.
 Some domes form pointy spines, while others appear as a giant muffin, as opening flower petals, or as steep-sided stubby flows or tongues.
 Lava domes often grow within craters or upon the flanks of large steep-sided composite volcanoes.
 Lava domes can be dangerous.
 They grow largely by expansion from within.
 As fresh magma fills the inside, the cooler and harder outer surface shatters and spills hot rock and gases down the mountainside.
 The circle-shaped Novarupta Dome that formed during the 1912 eruption of Katmai Volcano, Alaska, measures 800 feet across and 200 feet high.
-This domewas one of the last squirts of lava to emerge during a much larger and long-term eruption.
+This dome was one of the last squirts of lava to emerge during a much larger and long-term eruption.
 The eruption at Katmai was the largest and most violent eruption ever to occur within the United States.